Last Updated: May 10, 2020.

 What We Liked About the Roomba 980.

 - Running time (battery life) is 2 hours, 45 minutes more compared to the 960.

 - The only Roomba, not the only robot vacuum with a carpet boost option.
-Makes it the best buy for people with lots of carpets in their home.
+It makes it the best buy for people with lots of carpets in their homes.

 - Roomba 980 comes with two virtual wall barriers, worth $50 each to buy separately.

 - Wi-fi and App connectivity enabled (smart home connected).

-- Easy to maintain and quieter one compared to the Roomba 960.
+- Easy to maintain and quieter compared to the Roomba 960.

-Both the models 960 and 980 has more standard and advanced features than any other robot vacuum on the market.
+Both models 960 and 980 have more standard and advanced features than any other robot vacuum on the market.

 For the most, we highly recommend getting Roomba 960.
-As it works nearly identical to the Roomba 980 and also saves your hard-earned money ($200), it is always the clever way getting Roomba 960 on Amazon.
+As it works nearly identical to the Roomba 980 and also saves your hard-earned money, it is always the smart way of getting it Roomba 960 on Amazon.